Site icon Zeens and Roger

 How I Started My Creative Business

-You don’t initially have to send in ideas like I did.
-You can just ask to be emailed the Calls.
+You don’t initially have to send in ideas as I did.
+You can just ask to be emailed the submission calls.
 I was added to a Call for Submissions list by all three of the mags I contacted.
-Then you get to see mood board and future magazine themes, for which you then send in your ideas.
-Keep your eyes on social media too, you often see when a publisher is on the hunt for new designers.
+Then you get to see the mood board and future magazine themes, for which you then send in your ideas.
+Keep your eyes on social media too; you often see when a publisher is on the hunt for new designers.

 You can skip the magazine bit if you prefer and just sell independently.
 However, you and your creative business do get positive exposure from being featured in crochet magazines.